exoscale/deps-modules/README.md

 Your modules deps.edn file would only have a single additional key in dep coordinate to indicate it should be inherited, `:exo.deps/inherit`.

-That key could be `all` or a collection of keys you want to inherit from the version file:
+That key could be `:all` or a collection of keys you want to inherit from the version file:

 `{:exo.deps/inherit :all}`, `{exo.deps/inherit [:mvn/version]}`, ...